-2.2.4 For a major conversion involving the replacement of a marine diesel engine with a non-identical marine diesel engine or the installation of an additional marine diesel engine, the requirements in 2.2.1 in force at the time of the replacement or addition of the engine shall apply.
-The following dates shall be considered the dates of replacement or the installation of an additional marine diesel engine:

-the contractual delivery date of the engine may be applied in the event the engine is fitted onboard and tested for its intended purpose before 1 July 2016.; or in the absence of a contractual delivery date, the actual delivery date of the engine to the ship, provided that the date is confirmed by a delivery receipt; and the engine is fitted onboard and tested for its intended purpose before 1 July 2016; or the actual date that the engine is tested onboard for its intended purpose applies in the event the engine is fitted onboard and tested for its intended purpose on or after 1 July 2016.
+- 2.2.4 For a major conversion involving the replacement of a marine diesel engine with a non-identical marine diesel engine or the installation of an additional marine diesel engine, the requirements in 2.2.6 in force at the time of the replacement or addition of the engine shall apply.
+The following dates shall be defined as the dates of replacement or the installation of an additional marine diesel engine: - .1 the contractual delivery date of the engine to the ship in the event the engine is fitted onboard and tested for its intended purpose within six (6) months from the date specified in sub paragraphs of regulation 13.5.1.2, Annex VI to MARPOL 73/78; or - .2 in the absence of a contractual delivery date, the actual delivery date of the engine to the ship in the event the engine is fitted onboard and tested for its intended purpose within six (6) months from the date specified in sub-paragraphs of regulation 13.5.1.2, Annex VI to MARPOL 73/78, provided that the date is confirmed by a delivery receipt; or - .3 the actual date that the engine is tested onboard for its intended purpose ship in the event the engine is fitted onboard and tested for its intended purpose on or after six (6) months from the date specified in sub-paragraphs of regulation 13.5.1.2, Annex VI to MARPOL 73/78.

-The above mentioned dates are the dates of major conversion and, where necessary, shall be entered in the IAPP Certificate (Form 2.4.18RF).
-In this case, the "Date of Installation", which applies only for identical replacement engines, shall be filled in with "N.A.".
+The above-mentioned dates are the dates of major conversion and, where necessary, shall be entered in the IAPP Certificate (Form 2.4.18RF) in para 8a, line "13.2.1.1 & 13.2.2".

-In the event the contract for the engine delivery is concluded prior to 1 January 2016 or in the absence of a contractual delivery date the engine is delivered to the ship (with a documentary confirmation of a contractual delivery date) prior to 1 January 2016 but not tested before 1 July 2016 due to unforeseen circumstances beyond the control of the shipowner, then the provisions of unforeseen delay in delivery may be considered by the Register in compliance with para 4 of Unified Interpretations to Annex I to MARPOL 73/78.
+In the event the contract for the engine delivery is concluded prior to 1 January 2021 or in the absence of a contractual delivery date the engine is delivered to the ship (with a documentary confirmation of a contractual delivery date) prior to 1 January 2021 but not tested within six (6) months after 1 January 2021 due to unforeseen circumstances beyond the control of the shipowner, then the provisions of unforeseen delay in delivery may be considered by the Register in compliance with para 4 of Unified Interpretations to Annex I to MARPOL 73/78.